Ognon/CTF/Vulnlab/Data.md

 # Data

-This document presents a comprehensive writeup of the "Data" box from the Vulnlab platform.
 The challenge involves exploiting a vulnerable Grafana instance and escalating privileges to obtain root access.

 ## Reconnaissance